zzyzek/sandbox/rng/Notes.md

 hull.
 The steeple hull can have more or fewer points than the number of faces of the primal as the steeple hull is *not* the dual (polar or otherwise), but probably because of convexity, the faces relative to each other are somewhat smooth, so don't undulate too wildly most of the time.
-Note that this is a non-rigourous statement, this is my feeling from observation, I'm not making any hard claims.
+Note that this is a non-rigorous statement, this is my feeling from observation, I'm not making any hard claims.

 From this, we know that $O(M^4)$ is way overkill as we would expect something more on the order of $O(M)$.